-Parents of gifted and talented children, or those who have experienced problems or missed part of a year, for example due to ill health, can seek places outside their normal age group.
-Where a child is already attending a school this discussion will take place between the headteacher and the parents, and will be decided on the individual circumstances of each request.
+Parents of gifted and talented children, or those who have experienced problems such as ill health, can seek places outside their normal age group.
+Where a child is already attending a school, this discussion will take place between the headteacher and the parents, and will be decided on the individual circumstances of each request.